kieranpotts/specs/src/implemented/overview.md

 # Overview

-This is broad outline of the business problem and how [PROJECT_NAME] will solve it.
+This is a broad outline of the business problem and how [PROJECT_NAME] will solve it.

 #### The problem